jamesdeal89/UniCare/team_31_health_app/assets/privacy_policy.md

-## Team 31 Health App customer privacy notice
+## UniCare customer privacy notice

 This privacy notice tells you what to expect us to do with your personal information.